bloominstituteoftechnology/Web-ReactSetup-Guided-Project/readme.md

     * webpack
     * webpack-cli
     * babel-loader
-  * Run `npm i --save-dev webpack webpack-cli babel-loader`.
+  * Run `npm add -D webpack webpack-cli babel-loader`.
   * Create a `webpack.config.js` file at the root of the project.
   * Edit `webpack.config.js` file to add a mode of operation, entry and output points, and extensions:
     ```javascript